-If you use another operating system or want to use the an older version of WUDSN or want to install assemblers, compilers and emulators more selectively, read the descriptions of the installation steps below.
-In case something is not correct or not working, please contact me.
+If you use another operating system, want to use an older version of WUDSN, or wish to install assemblers, compilers, and emulators more selectively, read the descriptions of the installation steps below.
+In case something is not correct or not working, please get in touch with me.

 • Download Eclipse from https://www.eclipse.org/downloads.

-This is a minimum size installation that does not include the Java Development Toolkit (JDT).
-WUDSN IDE has no dependency on the JDT but of course on the Java Runtime Environment (JRE).
-Make sure you also have the 64-bit version of the JRE installed if you want to use the 64-bit version of Eclipse.
+This minimum-size installation does not include the Java Development Toolkit (JDT).
+WUDSN IDE does not depend on the JDT but on the Java Runtime Environment (JRE).
+Ensure you also have the 64-bit version of the JRE installed if you want to use the 64-bit version of Eclipse.

-• Unzip the downloaded archive file and store the contained folder "eclipse" where you want Eclipse to be located on your local hard drive.
+• Unzip the downloaded archive file and store the " eclipse " folder where you want Eclipse to be located on your local hard drive.

 • Start the Eclipse executable from that folder.